A used camper might be the perfect option if you’re looking for an affordable way to travel and see the country.

 In this case, you also need to know what NaN miles on a camper mean.
 Some advertisements will put this on a camper that doesn’t have an odometer.
 Sometimes, this means the camper is new or hasn’t been used much.
 Other times, the seller might want you to contact him directly to ask about it.

 Overall, check the mileage because the last thing you want is to break down in the middle of nowhere.
 Hence, ensuring the camper you’re considering has been well-maintained is essential.

-If possible, try to find a camper that has been regularly serviced and isn’t too old.
+If possible, try to find a pop up camper that has been regularly serviced and isn’t too old.

 Check for leaks